jacquelinemasc/Dragon_Store_Report_Excel/README.md

-#Dragon Store Sales Analysis & Forecasting 🐉
+🐉 Dragon Store Sales Analysis & Forecasting 🐉

 🌟 Project Overview
 This project focuses on a comprehensive Sales Data Analysis and Time Series Forecasting for the Dragon Store.
 The primary goal was to transform raw sales data into actionable insights and an interactive dashboard to drive strategic decision making related to marketing, inventory, and customer targeting.
 ________________________________________